 If you are interested in topics such as: Systems (technical or biological), Engineering Design, Robotics, Mechtronics, Control, Artificial Intelligence, Bio-inspired Computational Methods such as Evolutionary Computations, Neural Networks, and Fuzzy Logic, then you may want to consider joining our research group.

 In such a case, please read the above description on the uniqueness of our research, and see if it fits your interests.
-You may find a description of our group in Hebrew here [pdf].

-E. List of Current Students
+H. List of Current Students

 Meir Harel (PhD)